Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - The print head sits too high from the FEP and can not lower any more.

 #### How to fix
-- This is unconfirmed solution
 - remove the mount screw
 - remove the four screwes holding the print bed
+- three more screws inside that will help tighten the ball joint have a look in there.
 - re align and adjust the length of the printhead.

 ### Z Wobble / non random layer artifacts
 #### Symptoms